ashbob999/ash-boot/README.md

 - `ash-boot-stage0.exe <input-file> <output-file>` for Windows

 The input file can be any file that contains the source of the program to build.
-The output file will contain llvm IR code that then needs to be built.
+The output file will by default contain the ir code, but can be changed using the `--output-type` option.

+###### Options
+- `--output-type=[type]` chooses what type the output file will be, supported values are `ir` or `obj`.

 ##### Building The Result
-First run llc from either the system path, or the one created when building llvm.
+To build from the IR code, first run llc from either the system path, or the one created when building llvm.

 `llc -filetype=obj <input-file>`

+Now the object file which was built from the above command, or from the program itself, can be compiled into a executable file.

-Then For Linux use either `clang` or `gcc` to build the object file.
+For Linux use either `clang` or `gcc` to build the object file.

 `gcc -o <output-executable> <input-file>`